BobVul/Windows-8-Challenge-Stats/README.md

 * GetData.py

  Downloads data from the StackExchange API, applies the appropriate filtering and saves to a file (`data.json`).

+ Should be run as a cron job, to avoid hammering the API.
+Every 5 minutes is the recommended maximum.

 * TimeDiff.py